shuaninfo/sqldev-doc/doc/en/Upgrade.md

 ## [v2.2.59] - 2022-09-28

 ## Fix
-* Fix the bug that the execution of work order fails but the status is really successful.
+* Fix the bug that the execution of workflow fails but the status is really successful.
 * Fix the bug that adding comments in SQL statement causes parsing failure.
 * Fix the problem that the return of specific fields may cause the program to crash.
 * Fix the problem that mongoDB low version synchronization fails.